grafana/grafana/docs/sources/features/datasources/loki.md

 ## Querying Logs

-Querying and displaying log data from Loki is available via [Explore](/features/explore).
+Querying and displaying log data from Loki is available via [Explore](/features/explore), and with the [logs panel](/features/panels/logs/) in dashboards.
 Select the Loki data source, and then enter a log query to display your logs.

-> Viewing Loki data in dashboard panels is not supported yet, but is being worked on.

 ### Log Queries